Deaconess: Early Christian period

-The oldest reference to women as deaconesses occurs in Paul's letters (c.
+The oldest reference to women as deaconesses (or female deacons—there is no distinction between the two roles in Latin or Greek) occurs in Paul's letters (c.
 AD 55–58).
 Their ministry is mentioned by early Christian writers such as Clement of Alexandria and Origen.
-Secular evidence from the early 2nd century confirms this.
+Non-Christian sources from the early 2nd century confirm this.
 In a letter Pliny the Younger attests to the role of the women deaconesses.
 Pliny refers to "two maid-servants" as deacons whom he tortures to find out more about the Christians.
 This establishes the existence of the office of the deaconesses in parts of the eastern Roman Empire from the earliest times.
 4th-century Fathers of the Church, such as Epiphanius of Salamis, Basil of Caesarea, John Chrysostom and Gregory of Nyssa accept the ministry of deaconesses as a fact.

 The Didascalia of the Apostles is the earliest document that specifically discusses the role of deacons and deaconesses more at length.
 It originated in Aramaic speaking Syria during the 3rd century, but soon spread in Greek and Latin versions.
 In it the author urges the bishop: "Appoint a woman for the ministry of women.
 For there are homes to which you cannot send a deacon to their women, on account of the heathen, but you may send a deaconess ...
 Also in many other matters the office of a deaconess is required."
 The bishop should look on the man who is a deacon as Christ and the woman who is a deaconess as the Holy Spirit, denoting their prominent place in the church hierarchy.